-The selection process will be a cooperative effort between the city administrator or designee and the hiring supervisor, subject to final hiring approval of the City Council.
+The selection process will be a cooperative effort between the city administratoradministrative services firector or designee and the hiring supervisor, subject to final hiring approval by the city administrator and of the City Council.
 Any, all, or none of the candidates may be interviewed.